rubenpazch/appointment-view/README.md

 <br/>

-Hospital Appointment System is a web application tablet, this application was build using ROR and <strong>React & Redux</strong> the latest version, this application includes the ability to register new users, login into the application create a token for the application, when we are logged in the application we can select a service (Surgery, Medicine and others), each of the options show different doctors available, then we can select a doctor a create an appointment..
+Hospital Appointment System is a web application tablet version, this application was build using ROR and <strong>React & Redux</strong> the latest version, includes the ability to register new users, login into the application creating a token session, when we are logged in the application we can select a service (Surgery, Medicine and others), each of the options show different doctors and their attendance availability, finally we can create an appointment for a specific date and service.
 <br/>
 ### Main Features